I2C: Arbitration using SDA

 Every controller monitors the bus for start and stop bits and does not start a message while another controller is keeping the bus busy.
 However, two controllers may start transmission at about the same time; in this case, arbitration occurs.
-Target transmit mode can also be arbitrated, when a controller addresses multiple targets, but this is less common.
+Target transmit mode can also be arbitrated when a controller addresses multiple targets, but this is less common.
 In contrast to protocols (such as Ethernet) that use random back-off delays before issuing a retry, I^{2}C has a deterministic arbitration policy.
 Each transmitter checks the level of the data line (SDA) and compares it with the levels it expects; if they do not match, that transmitter has lost arbitration and drops out of this protocol interaction.

-If one transmitter sets SDA to 1 (not driving a signal) and a second transmitter sets it to 0 (pull to ground), the result is that the line is low.
+If one transmitter sets SDA to 1 (not driving a signal) and a second transmitter sets it to 0 (pulled to ground), the result is that the line is low.
 The first transmitter then observes that the level of the line is different from that expected and concludes that another node is transmitting.
 The first node to notice such a difference is the one that loses arbitration: it stops driving SDA.
 If it is a controller, it also stops driving SCL and waits for a STOP; then it may try to reissue its entire message.
 In the meantime, the other node has not noticed any difference between the expected and actual levels on SDA and therefore continues transmission.
 It can do so without problems because so far the signal has been exactly as it expected; no other transmitter has disturbed its message.